StefanoDalpiaz/express-svg-fallback/README.md

     app.use(express.static('assets'));
     // add other middleware

-Whenever a request comes from a browser that does not support rendering of SVG files (currently only IE8), the module handles the request.
+Whenever a request comes from a browser that does not support rendering of SVG files (IE8 or older, Android 2.3 or older), the module handles the request.
 The files are converted on the fly and then stored to disk.
 All subsequent requests for the same file will not result in a new conversion, instead, the previously generated PNG file will be served.

 ## Initialisation options: